-- 1. Vacuum Sealer

-- 2. Immersion Circulator

-- 3. Vessel / Container for submersing ingredients.
+- 1. Vacuum Sealer (see figures one (1) and two (2) above). - 2.
+Immersion Circulator (see figure three (3) above). - 3.
+Vessel / Container for submersing ingredients. (see figure four (4) above).

 The vacuum sealer is key to the cooking process.
-The sealer in in figure one (1) above, is a home-use vacuum sealer, and seals from the back of the bag.
+The sealer in in figure one (1) above, is a homeuse vacuum sealer, and seals from the back of the bag.
 This type of sealer will prevent stagnant air from remaining in the bag and will prevent bacterial growth.
 The sealer in figure two (2) above, is a commercial version that allows for air to be forced into the bag, and automatically measures the volume that is in the bag.
 This allows for the liquid to be evenly distributed throughout the bag and will not be sucked out during the vacuum sealing process.
 The commercial type of vacuum sealers also allows you to adjust the amount of pressure you desire in the bag itself.